Last updated: March 7th, 2018

 One factor that most people don’t realize is your DMV records.

-Getting charged with a DUI can affect your ability to get approved for life insurance.
+Getting charged with a DUI can affect your chances for life insurance.
 The key to getting approved for life insurance with a DUI will take a bit of work, knowledge gathering, and using an independent life insurance agent who knows which companies will approve you – and at the best rates.

 Biggest Factors for Approval

-There are a lot of people with a DUI who have tried to apply for life insurance and have been declined.
+Some people with a DUI tried to apply for life insurance and have been declined.
 The truth is that it really isn’t your fault, but rather a combination of using the wrong life insurance company, or a life insurance agent who doesn’t specialize in high risk life insurance. if you have been declined the agent you used may not be have been informed on which companies would approve you.
 Even when it comes to companies that will approve you, many times they will want to charge you a “Flat Extra” or additional fee per $1000 of coverage.
 Not every company charges this, and understanding various company guidelines is the key to getting approved at the best rates.

 DUI Life Insurance through Prudential

-All insurance companies that offer this life insurance have guidelines for life insurance rates with a history of a DUI or DWI. dealing with people who have gotten a DUI.
+All insurance companies that offer this life insurance have guidelines for life insurance rates with a history of a DUI or DWI.
+Some have more knowledge dealing with people who have gotten a DUI.
 We’ve done the research and out of all the possible choices, Prudential may be the best one to help give you the life insurance you need at the best rates.